Won't waste a single day, Mann promises Punjab after being sworn in as CM | Politics

 He has been a Lok Sabha MP twice from Sangrur, and the 2022 polls marked his assembly election debut.
 The Punjab AAP president won from Dhuri, an assembly segment in Sangrur parliamentary constituency, by a 58,000 votes.

-Mann said the swearing-in ceremonies earlier used to take place at cricket stadiums or the Raj Bhavan."Now this oath-taking ceremony is being held at villages of martyrs."
-"Bhagat Singh had dreamt of freedom and the AAP is fighting to take that freedom to the common people," he added.
+Mann said the swearing-in ceremonies earlier took place at cricket stadiums or the Raj Bhavan.
+“Now this oath-taking ceremony is being held at villages of martyrs.”
+“Bhagat Singh had dreamt of freedom and the AAP is fighting to take that freedom to the common people,” he added.

 He said the martyr was worried in whose hands the reins of the country will go after freedom.
 “His concern proved right,” Mann said.